nitrogency/agentLess/docs/rules.md

 ## Custom rules

 You can write and save your custom rules to `/rulesets/` directory.
 These rules will automatically appear in the web interface upon refresh.
 If you wish to apply a custom ruleset (or change rules in general), you can just re-run the `enlist.sh` script after changing the ruleset through the UI.

+**Make sure your custom ruleset's file extension is `.rules`**

+Also, when writing custom rules, **make sure all of your rules have keys.** This is both standard practice (much easier to understand what the log is associated with) and required by the system's design.
+By default, **all logs with no keys get filtered out.**

 You can change the alert priorities in the `/config/audit_priorities.conf` file.